benkroop/SMSDoorBuzzer/README.md

 ![Front](/circuit/outside.jpg)

 Connect the control side of a 3.3v relay to D7 of the Spark Core and to ground.
 On the contactor side of the relay, connect jumper wire, and solder the ends of the jumper wire either side of the button that controls your building's door buzzer.
-This allows the relay to jump the unlock button on your buzzer pannel.
+This allows the relay to jump the unlock button's terminals on your buzzer pannel.

 You'll need a 3.3v power supply or 5v MicroUSB source to power the Spark Core.
 I recommend drilling a hole your doorbell control box and running the USB cable into it to keep your wall looking clean.